jbranchaud/dotfiles/README.md

 ## Uninstall

-If you would like to bring back your previous configuration, run the uninstalll task.
+If you would like to bring back your previous configuration, run the uninstall task.
 This will remove the created symlinks.

 #### Uninstall